Strict linear prices in non-convex European day-ahead electricity markets: MIP formulation of the filling condition

 \section{MIP formulation of the filling condition}

 The filling condition can be easily formulated using binary auxiliary variables.
-For every segment $h\in H$ we introduce the binary variable $\gamma_h\in\bin$.
-Without loss of generality we assume that the segments are sorted at first by areas and hours, then by ascending prices, and finally by descending quantities.
-The filling condition can now be formulated like this:
+For each linear bid curve $h\in H:=\{0,\dots,n\}$ we introduce a binary variable $\gamma_h\in\bin$.
+Without loss of generality we assume that the linear bid curves are sorted at first by areas and hours, and then by descending prices, that is,